gczarny/AddressBook/README.md

 # AddressBook
-Address book when you can store infos about your friends/addressees with possibility to switch between users.
+Address book where you can store informations about your friends/addressees with possibility to switch between users.
 Addressees are visible and stored only for individidual user with specify ID.